Table of Contents

 Marketing and Communications

-Marketing and Communications Strategy We sustained our 2022 marketing and communications plan, including a robust advertising strategy to drive more visitors to the neighborhood, in addition to promoting neighborhood businesses and events, including First Thursday Art Walk and holiday retail promotions.
+Marketing and Communications Strategy We sustained our 2023 marketing and communications plan, including a robust advertising strategy to drive more visitors to the neighborhood, in addition to promoting neighborhood businesses and events, including First Thursday Art Walk.

-Public Relations We continued our public relations initiative in collaboration with Allison + Partners to re-invigorate how the story of Pioneer Square is told to the broader community resulting in coverage in the Seattle Magazine, Seattle Times, Puget Sound Business Journal, and Daily Journal of Commerce.
+Public Relations We continued our public relations initiative to re-invigorate how the story of Pioneer Square is told to the broader community.
+As a result, Pioneer Square was positively featured in Crosscut, Axios Seattle, and Seattle Mag.

-To view the BIA 2022 Work Plan and Budget, visit the following link: bit.ly/BIA2022
+To view the BIA 2023 Work Plan and Budget, click here.